 Journal Articles

-Roze des Ordons, D, & Hill, C. (under review).
+Roze des Ordons, D, & Hill, C. (accepted).
 Belonging as a foundation for eco-social cultural change: The potential benefits of nature and place-based education for collective health and wellbeing.
 Journal of Outdoor and Adventure Education.

-Hill, C., Rosehart, P, Roze des Ordons, D., Aileen, K. Blenkinsop, S. (under review).
+Hill, C., Rosehart, P, Roze des Ordons, D., Aileen, K. Blenkinsop, S. (in press).
 Nature-based Teacher Education as Beyond ‘Getting Outside:’ Relational Attunement, Attending to the Un-noticed, and Ethical Responsibility.
 Teacher Development.

 Sivia, A., Hill, C., Kelly, V., Rosehart, P, & Keliipio, K. (under review).
 “Two-eyed seeing:” Indigenously understood self-study methodologies.
 Self-Study of Teacher Education Practices.